Subscription Pricing Strategies for Recurring Commerce: Freemium, Tiered, Usage-Based, and Hybrid

 There are a couple of ways to implement freemium incentives:

 Whether you choose a permanent free tier or a trial, the goal is the same: convert curious users into loyal paying subscribers.
-Track your free-to-paid conversion rate (how many free users upgrade) as a key metric.
+Track your free-to-paid conversion rate (the percentage of free users who upgrade) as a key metric.
 And remember to market the added value that justifies going paid – be it more features, higher usage limits, or exclusive content.

 Usage-Based (Metered) Pricing: Pay-As-You-Go Subscriptions